mikeryan/crackle/README.md

     crackle -i <file.pcap> -l <ltk>

-If you both of the required packets, the program should produce output similar to this:
+If you have both of the required packets, the program should produce output similar to this:

     Analyzing connection 0:
       xx:xx:xx:xx:xx:xx (public) -> yy:yy:yy:yy:yy:yy (public)